 - a large brain compared to body size

-|2||No neck – spine joins skull from the back; extensive muscular connections between head and shoulder; muscles attached to nuchal crest stabilise forward-oriented head||Neck – spine joins skull from below; no nuchal crest; head stabilised during running by nuchal ligament|
+|2||No neck, spine joins skull from back; extensive muscular connections between head and shoulder; muscles attached to nuchal crest stabilise forward-oriented head||Distinct neck, spine joins skull from below; no nuchal crest; head stabilised during running by nuchal ligament (not present in apes)|

-|3||C-shaped spine for walking on all fours, sacrum narrow, straight and parallel to spine; typically four lumbar vertebrae||S-shaped spine for upright stance and walking, sacrum broad, curved and tilted; typically five lumbar vertebrae, larger than in apes|
+|3||C-shaped spine for walking on all fours; sacrum narrow, straight and parallel to spine; typically four lumbar vertebrae||S-shaped spine for upright stance and walking; sacrum broad, curved and tilted; typically five lumbar vertebrae, larger than in apes|

 |4||Blades of iliac crest (upper part of hipbone) flat and parallel to each other||Blades turned backward and projecting to increase leverage of spine muscles|

-|6||Small semi-circular canals in the inner ear||Large semi-circular canals in the inner ear, for balance in the vertical plane|
+|6||Small semi-circular canals in inner ear||Large semi-circular canals in inner ear, for balance in the vertical plane|

 |7||Arms longer than the legs||Legs longer than the arms|